 Willa spent an idyllic two weeks at the Mudhouse Residency in Agios Ioannis, Crete with other artists working in a variety of genres: painting, animation, choreography, composition and photography.
 Agios Ioannis is a tiny hilly village where houses share walls with ruins, and at one end is a taverna and the other, a bar.

 This video shows the modest house where she worked on her poetry manuscript and made major headway.
-Below is a poem she revised there, which has been accepted for publication by The Journal of Psychohistory.
+Below is a poem she revised there, which was published by The Journal of Psychohistory.